discordjs/discord.js-modules/packages/ws/README.md

 # `@discordjs/ws`

-> The WebSocket for Discord.js
+> The WebSocket module for Discord.js